 Also, consider your Value Ramp and where online courses best fit into it your portfolio of offerings.
-You can read about the Value Ramp in more detail here, but the general idea is that you should think in terms of providing a portfolio of products and services to your customers.
+The general idea is that you should think in terms of providing a portfolio of products and services to your customers.

 Whenever you introduce a new product or service, you should consider where the gaps in your portfolio are.
-Where does it make sense to introduce something new, and is an online course the best option to fill that specific gap (as opposed to, for example, a book, a coaching offering, etc.) and, if so, what course makes sense for that part of your Value Ramp?
+Where does it make sense to introduce something new, and is an online course the best option to fill that specific gap (as opposed to, for example, a book, a coaching offering, etc.) and, if so, what online course makes sense for that part of your Value Ramp?

-The right course for your audience
+The right online course for your audience

-In tandem with determining the right course for you and your business you need to home in on what’s right for your audience.
+In tandem with determining the right course for you and your business, you need to home in on what’s right for your audience.
 As already noted, that starts with understanding whether there is even a market for your course.